NASA-NAVO/navo-workshop/KNOWN_ISSUES.md

 image_services = vo.regsearch(servicetype='image', keywords=['sloan vla'])
 ```
 This searches for the strings 'sloan' AND 'vla' in the same entry.
 If you instead used ``keywords=['sloan','vla']``,
 it would return records with either string, not only both.

 But you
 can also specify more accurate search criteria using new PyVO Registry
 methods.
 You can now also search for particular information in a
-catalog by its UCD, from a particular source by it's IVOID, and by
+catalog by its UCD or from a particular source by it's IVOID.
+For
+some services, you can also search for catalogs with a specified
 spatial, spectral, or temporal coverage.
-Note however that where such
-coverage information is not provided in the Registry (which it often
-is not), results will be returned anyway.
+(Just a warning about this: in some cases,
+catalogs are registered as "all sky"  even if they do not
+necessarily have data in any arbitrary direction.)

 Some experimentation may be required to isolate what you want.
 For
 the latest documentation of the Registry searching, see